General Billing Information

 Cooperating schools require students to attend a class for a specified number of hours per .5 credit.
 While in attendance, students must complete the required assigned work at a passing level.
 Each class completed is worth one-half credit.
 Credit cannot be earned unless both attendance and work requirements are met.

-You can make sure your home or office computer has the basic system and software setup required for BHC’s online courses by running BHC’s automated browser checkup.
+You can make sure your home or office computer has the basic system and software setup required for BHC’s online courses by making sure your browser is up to date or try another Canvas recommended browsers (Links to an external site.)
 You may also need accessibility software that will help you access online course materials.
 BHC is prepared to assist you in using:

 JAWS, ZoomText or CCTV to see and/or read what is on your computer screen.